project-chip/zap/docs/api.md

 ### Templating API: static zcl helpers~as_zcl_data_type_size(type, clusterId, options) ⇒

 Fetches the size of the data type based on type name and cluster id given
+Note:

-Note: size is zero for structs
+- Size is zero for structs
+- This helper needs to be used under a block helper which has a reference to clusterId.
   Available Options:
 - roundUpToPowerOfTwo: Rounds the size up to the nearest power of 2
 - sizeIn: By default size is returned in bytes but it can be returned in bits by mentioning sizeIn="bits"